Seamless Transitions: Mastering the Community College to University Transfer Process

 • Lower-division electives – These classes may pertain to your major or focus, or they may be general electives that fulfill institutional requirements, such as a language or cultural class.

-Remember, as a transfer, you essentially have two main goals: demonstrate that you are academically competitive in your major, and ensure that you can transfer over a maximum number of credits.
+Remember, as a transfer, you essentially have two main goals: demonstrate that you are academically competitive in your major and ensure that you can transfer over a maximum number of credits.
 Both of these are important in not only helping you gain acceptance into the university of your choice but also in graduating on time from that four-year institution.

 Step 4: Review articulation agreements between four-year institutions and your community college

-Articulation agreements are important in your transfer plan because they define the detailed policies that govern your transfer from a community college to a four-year institution.
+Articulation agreements are essential in your transfer plan because they define the detailed policies that govern your transfer from a community college to a four-year institution.
 Your community college most likely has specific articulation agreements with both the public and private universities in your state.

 What does an articulation agreement entail?
-It essentially discusses what classes are required of the proposed transfer students, and which courses from the community college will transfer with full credit to the four-year institution.
+It essentially discusses what classes are required of the proposed transfer students and which courses from the community college will transfer with full credit to the four-year institution.
 Whereas some articulation agreements are broad, governing the entire community college and four-year institution relationship, others are more specific.
 For example, for a community college student interested in pharmacy, there may be an articulation agreement between the pharmacy departments of the four-year institution and the community college.
 On the other hand, other articulation agreements offer broad “guaranteed” admission.
-The University of California, for example, has articulation agreements that guarantee admission of community college transfers, as long as they meet minimum academic requirements.
+The University of California, for example, has articulation agreements that guarantee admission to community college transfers as long as they meet minimum academic requirements.

 Questions?
-Contact us on Facebook @communitycollegereview.
+Contact us on Facebook and Instagram. @communitycollegereview

 Additional Resources [+]